eth-educators/ethstaker-guides/docs/pectra-features.md

 This will likely increase bandwidth requirements for stakers until PeerDAS is included in a later fork.

+## Faster deposits

+[EIP-6110: Supply validator deposits on chain](https://eips.ethereum.org/EIPS/eip-6110) improves the validator deposit mechanism on the beacon chain.
+This change reduces the delay between making a deposit and its recognition by the beacon chain from over 9 hours to approximately 13 minutes.

 ## Support

 If you have questions or need additional support, connect with the EthStaker community on: